monannpro/monannpro/README.md

 ### Hi there 🙋‍♀️

 I started my adventure with code a year ago and I fell in love with it.
 It gives me pleasure, satisfaction and a lot of fun.
-What more do I need?
-Job, of course 😁.
 <br><br>
 I create my own projects at home and learn something new everyday.
 Practice, practice and more practice.
 <br><br>